 Freedom of Information Act (FOI).
 A management solution using the Council's Customer Relationship Management system is in operation.
-Over 830 FOI requests (including 55 Environmental Information Regulations requests) were received by the Council in 2018-19; 93% answered within 20 days.
-Three complaints were reported to the Information Commissioners Office and these were resolved without further investigation by the ICO.
+Over 800 FOI requests were received by the Council in 19/20; 98% answered within 20 days.
+One complaint was reported to the Information Commissioners Office this year and we are awaiting the outcome.